bbepis/XUnity.AutoTranslator/README.md

     public static void UnregisterAsyncAndSyncAssetBundleLoadingHook( Action<IAssetBundleLoadingContext> action );

     /// <summary>
-    /// Register a ReourceLoaded hook (postfix to loading a resource from the Resources API (both synchronous and asynchronous)).
+    /// Register a ResourceLoaded hook (postfix to loading a resource from the Resources API (both synchronous and asynchronous)).
     /// </summary>
     /// <param name="behaviour">The behaviour of the callback.</param>
     /// <param name="priority">The priority of the callback, the higher the sooner it will be called.</param>